WDOTS/gh-pages-example/README.md

 ```
 language: node_js
+node_js: 6
 script: npm run build
 ```

 Commit that and push it to GitHub.
 The following should happen:

 1. When you push, a new Travis build will be kicked off.
 You can monitor this in the Travis dashboard
 2. Travis will clone your repo onto one of its servers.
-It will install Node.js and then install your project's dependencies by running `npm install`
+It will install Node.js version 6 and then install your project's dependencies by running `npm install`
-3. Travis will finally run `npm run build`
+3. Travis will run `npm run build`
+4. Finally Travis will attempt to run tests by running `npm test`.
+We don't have any tests, so this will do nothing

 Travis will notify GitHub of whether the build was successful.
 You can see this by checking the `Commits` tab in GitHub.
 There will be a green tick next to the commit it was successful, or a red cross if it was unsuccessful.